 - Cost savings of 20-50% versus virgin pulp, with 40-70% energy reduction

-- Proper grade selection based on end-product requirements optimizes both quality and economics
+- Proper grade selection and blending strategy based on end-product requirements optimizes both quality and economics